School lunches can easily spiral out of control cost-wise.

 Having a large cook up at the end of the week and freezing items to pop into school lunches is a great way to save money and also use up ingredients in the fridge that need to be used up!
 I’m a particular fan of muffins as you can hide loads of grated carrot and zucchini in there without them ever knowing!

 Check out our article on 20 Freezable Muffins That Are Perfect for the School Lunch Box for some delicious recipes that freeze well!

 We also have 50+ Freezer Friendly School Lunch Ideas.

 If you happen to live near a bulk-buy outlet that provides discounts for buying in large quantities, and you have space at home to store these items, it’s much cheaper to buy in bulk.
 This is especially true when you’re buying raw materials to go into lunches, like dried fruit, nuts, jerky and more.
 It’s also worth investigating what options are available on the internet for bulk buy and delivery, but keep an eye out for eye-watering shipping costs.

 Think of outlets such as Aldi or Costco.

-On weeks when it feels like there’s no food to spare, and no money to stock up on more ingredients, have a look at the very back or your fridge, pantry and freezer to see what’s to be found.
-Using what you find, whether it’s savory biscuits, frozen meats, vegetables or tinned fruit, create a tasting menu with just a small amount of each thing.
-In some ways, this suits children better as it’s more in line with how they eat, and suited to shorter attention spans for eating.
+On weeks when it feels like there’s no food to spare, and no money to stock up on more ingredients, have a look at the very back of your fridge, pantry and freezer to see what’s to be found.
+Using what you find, whether it’s savoury biscuits, frozen meats, vegetables or tinned fruit, create a tasting menu with just a small amount of each thing.
+In some ways, this suits children better as it’s more in line with how they eat and suited to shorter attention spans for eating.

 Think of it as a Finger Food Tasting Platter of Leftovers!